bavornkiet/BusinessPlan-Entrepreneurship/Business_Execution.md

 Unlike traditional fitness apps that often rely on repetitive goals, generic achievements, or passive tracking, CITY WALK integrates a fun and interactive city-building mechanic that gives users a visually satisfying sense of progress—each building they unlock is a symbol of their physical effort.

 And to deepen motivation and commitment, CITY WALK introduces an optional real-money wagering system, where users can stake small amounts on meeting their daily step goals.
 If they succeed, they earn premium virtual rewards.
-This feature is designed to encourage follow-through without pressure—it is completely optional, risk-managed, and reinforces positive behaviour.
+This feature is designed to encourage follow-through without pressure and it is completely optional, risk-managed, and reinforces positive behaviour.

 ### Key Differentiators from Other Fitness Apps